German West African Company

 The German West African Company, in German Deutsch-Westafrikanische Gesellschaft / Compagnie, was a German chartered company, founded in 1885.
 It exploited the two German protectorates in German West Africa (Togo and Cameroon) but did not actually govern them — unlike its counterpart in German East Africa.

 History

 The German West African Company was established as a chartered company with a headquarters in Hamburg.
 The company was active in both Kamerun and Togoland.
-Following years of little profits, the company was absorbed by the German Empire on November 13, 1903.
+Due to years of little profits, the company was absorbed by the German Empire on November 13, 1903.